What Countries Can Felons Travel to? A Comprehensive Guide

 Can a Felon Get a Passport and Leave the United States

-Felons can leave the United States after completing their sentence.
-This includes prison time, probation, or parole.
-But some restrictions apply.
+Felons can leave the United States after completing their sentence, which includes prison time, probation, or parole.
+However, some restrictions apply.

 - Supervision Restrictions – Felons on parole or probation need approval.
 Their officer decides if they can travel.